AI detection tools combat LLM hallucination challenges

-To unravel why even Silicon Valley’s giants can’t fix AI’s compulsive lying, we sat down with Alon Yamin, co-founder and CEO of Copyleaks, an AI-based text analysis company whose offerings include AI content detection and plagiarism detection.
+To unravel why even Silicon Valley’s giants can’t fix AI’s tendency to make stuff up, we sat down with Alon Yamin, co-founder and CEO of Copyleaks, an AI-based text analysis company whose offerings include AI content detection and plagiarism detection.
 He explains how generative AI’s reliance on pattern prediction perpetuates misinformation, making reliable, real-time fact-checking prohibitively complex.
 He also details how Copyleaks’ detection and verification tools can help authenticate text and flag inaccuracies before they reach users.

 Big tech companies already have significant resources and top-tier AI talent with top salaries.
 Why, in your view, are they still struggling to ensure factual accuracy and alignment when summarizing or generating news content?